ErikEngerd/policytester/README.md

 ## Example

-### Verify that a httpd pod can reach the nexus pod

 ### Verify that a pod can reach the java maven repository but (most likely) not any other hosts

 ```angular2html